Family-run businesses

 • An individual's pay should be based on their value rather than their personal need.
 Look at what the market rate is for the job.

-• Family members shouldn't be lured into the business with inflated salaries.
-Likewise, they shouldn't need to endure unreasonably small salaries to prove their loyalty.
+• Avoid attracting family members into the business with inflated salaries.
+Likewise, they don’t have to accept unreasonably low wages to demonstrate loyalty.

-• Unreasonably high salaries and phantom jobs shouldn't be used to transfer tax-deductible wealth to family members.
+• Prevent the use of unreasonable high salaries and fake jobs to transfer tax-deductible wealth to family.

-• Post-retirement remuneration plans should be agreed before they come into play.
+• Agree on post-retirement remuneration plans before they come to play.

 • Non-family employees doing the same work as family members should receive the same remuneration.